All About Compression Socks

 One of the common use of compression therapy is for treating varicose veins and venous insufficiency.

-As blood is shunted up to the heart, the valves will close behind to prevent the blood from backtracking (venous reflux).
+As blood goes to the heart, the valves will close behind to prevent the blood from backtracking (venous reflux).
 When this system breaks down, varicose veins start to develop.

 Who Should Wear Compression Socks?